Race Terms & Conditions 2023

 - Don’t let friends who aren’t taking part in the race run or cycle alongside you.
 It can cause problems for the other runners, and you may be accused of having a ‘pacer’ which is banned, and you will be disqualified.

 - If you’re overtaking someone else, make sure you leave plenty of room before you move across in front of them.

 - Try to avoid stopping suddenly during the race.
 For example, if you need to tie your laces, move towards the side of the road, and find a safe place to stop first.

 - Be aware of other people at drinks stations and take your turn if there’s a crowd.
 Avoid running out in front of others to take your drink, and only take as much as you need.

 - Do not throw your water bottle on the race course; use the bins provided for empty water bottles or throw the bottle to a safe location at the side of the road.

 - If you have to queue for the toilet during a race, avoid queuing in the path of other runners.

 - Listen carefully to any instructions you’re given by the race marshals and remember to thank them for their help – most marshals are volunteers who have been kind enough to give up their time.

 After the race

-Remember to collect your baggage bag from the designated baggage collection point.
+- Remember to collect your baggage bag from designated baggage collection point.